 Traditional television is losing market share to online streaming companies such as Netflix.
 (Personally, I have stopped watching cable TV for years and don’t think I will ever do that in the future)

-So, it’s important to think about all the ways that the businesses can run into trouble and assess the likelihood of each.
+So, it’s important to think about all the ways that businesses can run into trouble and assess the likelihood of each.

 Here’s a list of other potential risk factors that Tom Gardner would look at: